TheBlackParrot/NoteTweaks/README.md

 > Invert the cubemap texture for bombs

 ## Custom Cubemap textures
-Cubemap textures can be changed on notes and bombs; NoteTweaks will pull individual face textures from folders in `UserData/NoteTweaks/Textures/Notes`.
+Cubemap textures can be changed on notes and bombs; NoteTweaks will pull individual face textures from folders in `UserData/NoteTweaks/Textures/Notes`, and can dynamically generate a cubemap from a single texture as well.

 Each folder should have a **512x512** image **(in `.jpg`, `.png`, or `.tga`)** for each side of a cube:
 - `nx` *(left)*